prashant-3108/Linux-Shell-in-C-lang/README.md

 #### b.)
 A command with no arguments.
-This has been handles in my shell and it gives different types ooutput if the system calls is not been executed perfectly using different error status codes like 0 , 255 , etc. fork() is used to make a child process      	[ return -1 if noexecuted successfully] execvp() is used to execute the command line    [ return -1 if noexecuted successfully] waitpid() is used to make parent wait for the child process to end and then start again.
+This has been handles in my shell and it gives different types ooutput if the system calls is not been executed perfectly using different error status codes like 0 , 255 , etc. fork() is used to make a child process      	[ return -1 if not executed successfully] execvp() is used to execute the command line    [ return -1 if not executed successfully] waitpid() is used to make parent wait for the child process to end and then start again.

     	1. Concepts: Forking a child process, waiting for it to complete,